TRICARE Retired Reserve®

 - If you visit a network provider, you'll pay lower cost shares and the provider will file health care claims for you.

-Or, request an appointment at a military hospital or clinic on a space available basis.
+Or, request an appointment at a military hospital or clinic, if space is available.

-Referrals are not required but you may need prior authorization from your regional contractor for some types of services.
+Referrals are not required but you may need pre-authorization from your regional contractor for some types of services.

 What You Pay